Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G

 \subsection{Outlook}

-Table \ref{tab:IAB_vs_NCR} showcases the narrower scope of NCR in comparison to IAB, primarily due to NCR's early stage of application and specific design objectives.
-Consequently, enhancements in the side control information for NCR are anticipated.
-For instance, at the Rel-19 WS, several companies emphasized the necessity of power control to boost NCR performance.
-Furthermore, strategies such as improvements in beam control and scheduling, and utilizing diverse frequencies for the backhaul link, may also be investigated.
+As Table \ref{tab:IAB_vs_NCR} illustrates, NCR demonstrates a narrower scope compared to IAB, primarily due to its early stage of application and specific design objectives.
+Further enhancements in the side control information for NCR are anticipated.
+For instance, at the Rel-19 WS, some companies highlighted the importance of power control in enhancing NCR performance.
+Additionally, strategies such as beamforming improvements, refined scheduling techniques, and the use of diverse frequencies for the backhaul link, may also be explored.

-A significant trend observed in Release 18 is the growing transition towards a more UE-centric architecture within the evolution of massive MIMO.
-One such example is the coherent joint transmission for multi-transmission/reception point (multi-TRP).
+A significant trend observed in Rel-18 is the growing transition towards a more UE-centric architecture within the evolution of massive MIMO.
+One such example is the coherent joint transmission for multi-transmission/reception point.
 This shift is motivated by the increasing quantity of UEs, which induces complexities in network management.
-Consistent with this trend, the concept of a UE-controlled relay or UE-controlled repeater (UCR) has been proposed for potential inclusion in 3GPP Release 19 \cite{RWS-230111}.
-The UCR employs an amplify-and-forward Layer 1 forwarding with frequency translation (L1 FT-Fwd) mechanism, which relays received signals to the UE using a different frequency band.
+Consistent with this trend, the concept of a UE-controlled repeater (UCR) has been proposed at the Rel-19 WS \cite{RWS-230111}.
+The UCR employs an amplify-and-forward Layer-1 forwarding with frequency translation mechanism, which relays received signals to the UE using a different frequency band.
 This method enables end-user-centric collaborative MIMO, as described in \cite{Tsai-TAP22}.
 Here, multiple fixed or portable devices cooperate to create a rich array of antennas, thereby resulting in substantial performance enhancements.